A Delicious Texas-Style Sausage

 - Rinse and rehydrate the natural casings.
 Then, grind the chilled meat using a course, ⅜" plate.

 - Regrind it using a ¼" plate.
-Then mix the dry mix with the water and add to the ground meat.
+Then mix the dry powdered milk with the water and add to the ground meat.
 Mix it all together with gloved hands until the mixture gets tacky.

 - Load a piece of clean casing onto the sausage stuffer tube and fill the sausage stuffer with the ground meat.
 Tie a knot in the end of the casing and slow fill it with ground meat.
 Tie off individual hot links with butcher's twine or twist it between link.
 If a casing ruptures, just tie off the casing on both sides of the rupture and continue.
 Tie off the end of the last hot link with twine.
 Refrigerate the filled hot links for at least an hour.